Baerthe/RedSrc/Architecture.md

 - **FactorySystem**: Responsible for creating and destroying entities.
 It uses object pooling to optimize performance when spawning and despawning entities frequently.
 - **CombatSystem**: Manages combat interactions.
 On a timer, it might process damage-over-time effects or check for cooldown expirations.
 - **CraftSystem**: Manages crafting mechanics and recipes.
-- **ClockSystem**: Manages in-game time and sends out time-related events for other systems to use.
 - **CombatSystem**: Manages combat interactions and damage calculations.
 - **DialogueSystem**: Manages NPC dialogues and interactions.
 - **InventorySystem**: Manages inventory interactions and item usage.